crosby7/n413-music-academy/README.md

-# Collins Music Academy Assignment
+# Collins Music Academy Assignment - Round 2

 ## Summary

-For this project, I created a WordPress Block Theme built around "client" specifications.
+For this redo of the Collins project, I created a WordPress Block Theme built around "client" specifications.
 The site has 4 template pages:

 - Homepage
   - Brief intro to Academy